ark-network/arkdev.info/docs/learn/boarding.md

 Alice initiates the process by creating a taproot **boarding address**.
 The key-path is disabled and the script tree includes two spending contidions:
 - **Exit path**: Alice can unlock the funds after a timeout period of 6 months.
-- **Collaborative path**: Alice and the Server cooperate to spend the funds.
+- **Cooperative path**: Alice and the Server cooperate to spend the funds.

 | Inputs       | Outputs                                                                     |
 | ------------ | --------------------------------------------------------------------------- |